ada0110/IITJ-Notes/README.md

 # IITJ-Notes

 Repo for notes of various subjects at IITJ.
-If you want to add notes please raise a pull request.
+If you want to add notes, please raise a pull request.